FlailingFog/flailingfog.github.io/exporter.md

 ### Keep current pose (KK only)

 The pose is reset to a T pose during export.
 Enable this option to keep the pose you have selected in the character maker to the base mesh.
 Because a pose is already applied to the armature, the armature will not work correctly in blender.
 This setting may be useful for 3D prints of koikatsu models.
-This setting will force the Koikatsu armature in blender.
+This exporter setting will force the Koikatsu armature in blender.
 See the picture below for an example of a pose being applied to the model.

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/exporter4.png)